Best Tokyo DisneySea Attractions & Ride Guide

 Top Tokyo DisneySea Attractions

 Sindbad’s Storybook Voyage (10/10) – Slow moving boat ride featuring vignettes of Sindbad the Sailor’s adventures, featuring a cast of over 100 Audio Animatronics.
 I’ve gushed a lot over Sindbad’s Storybook Voyage already, so I’ll keep this succinct.
-Sindbad’s is a nice, long ride with a catchy song, lovable characters, and rarely any waits.
+Sindbad’s is a nice, long ride with a catchy song, lovable characters, and rarely lengthy lines.

 We both consider it our favorite attraction at Tokyo DisneySea, with Chandu the tiger being one of our all-time favorite theme park characters.
 Do this whenever.
-Sindbad’s is entirely in Japanese, but there are English “maps” of the ride available upon request (request one–they’re worth saving).
+Sindbad’s is entirely in Japanese, but the story is largely conveyed via scenery and song–it’s a masterpiece no matter what language you speak.

 20,000 Leagues Under the Sea (10/10) – A sea rover based dark ride into the depths of the sea.
 Unlike the old Walt Disney World version, you never enter any water in this version–it’s all an illusion.
 Guests board a ride vehicle called Neptune with room for about 6 people and go through a suspended dark ride.
 This is a great attraction that is brilliantly executed and suspends disbelief.
 In typical Tokyo DisneySea fashion, the scenes and effects are pretty spectacular and detailed.
 You won’t be able to see it all on one–or even four–rides through.